ucan-wg/awake/README.md

 // JSON encoded
 {
   ...,
-  "awake/nextpk": base64(sendersNextEcdhPk)
+  "awake/nextdid": sendersNextEcdhDid
 }
 ```

 ## 4.2 Double Ratchet

 Each message of the secure session MUST continue the ECDH Double Ratchet, and be encrypted with the resulting 256-bit AES key in Galois/Counter Mode (GCM).
+Each message MUST include a fresh ECDH key to be used in future messages.
+If one peer send more messages than the other, the recipient key MAY be reused for multiple messages.

+Due to the nature of asynchronous protocols, messages MAY arrive and be processed out of order.
+Keeping old keys for some period of time is RECOMMENDED so that old messages are not lost.
+To protect against a Byzantine peer flooding its connections with a large number of keys, it is RECOMMENDED that the keys have a TTL, be stored in a fixed-size LIFO queue, or both.

-## 5 Disconnection
+# 5 Disconnection

 Graceful disconnection from an AWAKE attempt can be broadcast at any step with the following payload: